Romance category 👑

 From candlelit ballrooms to wartime telegrams, from Mughal courts to the last train across the partition — FlipFiction's historical romance is short, evocative, and devastating in the best way.

 Historical romance on FlipFiction spans regency, Victorian, Mughal-era, partition-era India, World War love letters, and post-war reunions.
 The short format lets readers visit a whole era in a single read.
+If you want to start reading right now, "Fourteen Words" — a complete arranged-marriage romance from 1953, told through postal money-order coupons — is free further down this page.

 Three openings worth your evening: